Patrician (post-Roman Europe): Scandinavia

 In Denmark and Norway, the term "patriciate" came to denote, mainly from the 19th century, the non-noble upper class, including the bourgeoisie, the clergy, the civil servants and generally members of elite professions such as lawyers.
 The Danish series Danske Patriciske Slægter (later Patriciske Slægter and Danske patricierslægter) was published in six volumes between 1891 and 1979 and extensively described Danish patrician families.
 The term was used similarly in Norway from the 19th century, based on the Danish model; notably Henrik Ibsen described his own family background as patrician.
 Jørgen Haave defines the patriciate in the Norwegian context as a broad collective term for the civil servants (embetsmenn) and the burghers in the cities who were often merchants or ship's captains, i.e. the non-noble upper class.
 The bourgeoisie frequently intermarried with the families of higher civil servants and the nobility; the boundaries between the groups were not sharp.

+Switzerland

+While Switzerland was part of the Holy Roman Empire patricianship developed as per the other free imperial cities of the Holy Roman Empire, creating an aristocratic-like closed ruling class.
+It was composed by both noble and upper bourgeoisie families.
+After Switzerland officially seceded from the Holy Roman Empire in 1648, the wealthy urban cantons were politically dominant, and were in turn governed by the patricians of the Old Swiss Confederacy until the "Gracious Lords" were overthrown by the Helvetic Republic and finally by the liberal revolutions of the 1830s and 1840s.
+However, they were still able to maintain political and economic influence, especially in the cities.
+As in the German imperial cities, the patricians of these republics often became aristocrats at an early stage; thus, one speaks of "urban aristocracies" at the apex of the so-called "aristocratic republics."